 Alcohol and drug addictions affect millions of Americans every year.
 Substance use disorders have an impact not only on the individual but also on their family, neighborhood, and society.
 People with addiction frequently face a variety of legal problems as a result of their illness.
-Criminal courts have the capacity and authority to impose alternative sentencing rehab in certain cases.
+Criminal courts have the capacity and authority to impose alternative sentencing for court approved rehab programs in certain cases.
 Fortunately, there are different court-approved rehab programs available.

 These programs may not be right for everyone, but for those prepared to put in the effort and make the required changes in their lives, they can be a great option.
 A court-approved rehab program may also be the best option for people with a substance use disorder if they want to stay out of additional legal trouble.

 What Is Rehab That Is Mandated By The Court?

 Rehab that is mandated by the court is frequently used as a legitimate alternative punishment.
 Addiction was once viewed as a moral flaw and handled as a criminal offense.
 However, recent advances in science, medicine, and psychology have revealed that substance abuse and addiction are serious public health problems.
 More and more, rehabilitation techniques rather than jail sentences are used to address addiction and substance misuse.